top of page

 To the left we see the large and powerful Organ, built by Flight and Robson, of London, situated in the left-hand body of the Church, behind the choir stalls either side.
 Little is known about this organ apart from its builder.
 Note the carved woodwork around the organ casing.

 To the right we see the same view.
 There isn't a trace of the organ, fixtures or fittings but one can understand that it would have been powerful to fill the entire church.
+We have not come across any recordings of the Organ or the bells even though 'their peals were heard by millions of BBC listeners' via the Liverpool BBC studio 6LV.

 To the left we view the altar of the Church.
 A couple of steps are leading up from the main aisle.
-We see the ornate wooden panelling and the stained glass windows.

 To the right, we see the same view - and a lack of stained glass.